Wolf3s/xbmc4xbox-python/python/Doc/library/subprocess.rst

    In addition, the replacements using :func:`check_output` will fail with a :exc:`CalledProcessError` if the requested operation produces a non-zero return code.
-The output is still available as the :attr:`~CalledProcessError.output` attribute of the raised exception.
+The output is still available as the ``output`` attribute of the raised exception.

 In the following examples, we assume that the relevant functions have already been imported from the :mod:`subprocess` module.